cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/install.md

 title: install
 category: Docs
 draft: false
-abstract: Cloudify's Command-Line Interface
+abstract: Command-Line Interface
 aliases: /cli/install/
 ---

-The `cfy install` command is used to install an application using a Cloudify manager without having to manually go through the process of uploading a blueprint, creating a deployment and executing a workflow.
+The `cfy install` command is used to install an application using a {{< param cfy_manager_name >}} without having to manually go through the process of uploading a blueprint, creating a deployment and executing a workflow.

 #### Usage